-Beginning spring 2013, all matriculated students registered for one or more credits will be given their individual Tk20 account.
-In order to support this system, those students will be automatically billed for a one-time only, non-refundable Institutional Assessment fee of $110 for their Tk20 account.
-Students will see this charge on their tuition invoice.
-Every Tk20 account will remain active for ten years after the activation date and may be renewed at each student’s option.
+All matriculated students registered for one or more credits are automatically billed for a one-time only, non-refundable Institutional Assessment fee t o support this important work.
+Students see this charge on their tuition invoice.
+With this fee, students have access to their individual Tk20 account for 10 years to build their professional portfolio and support career advancement.
+Accounts may be renewed at each student’s option.

 Virginia Roach, Ed.D.